June Callwood

 June Rose Callwood, CC OOnt (June 2, 1924 – April 14, 2007) was a Canadian journalist, author and social activist.
-She was known as "Canada's Conscience".

-Callwood achieved acclaim and a loyal following for her articles and columns written for national newspapers and magazines, including Maclean's and Chatelaine.
+She garnered fame for her articles and columns written for national newspapers and magazines, including Maclean's and Chatelaine.
 She solidified her name by founding charities focused on certain communities in Canada, including Nellie's, one of Canada's first shelters for women in crisis, Jessie's Centre for Teenagers, now the June Callwood Centre for Women and Families, and Casey House, Canada's first HIV/AIDS hospice.

 Childhood

-Callwood was born in Chatham, Ontario and grew up in nearby Belle River, with her younger sister Jane.
+Callwood was born in Chatham, Ontario, and grew up in nearby Belle River, with her younger sister Jane.
 Her mother was the daughter of a Métis bootlegger and her father was the son of a magistrate.
 Her parents' marriage was deeply troubled, and despite the affection shown to her by her grandparents, Callwood's childhood was marked by adversity.
 They were desperately poor, moving at night from one house to another.
 Finally her childhood came to an abrupt end when her father left the family and she was forced to drop out of high school to earn an income.

 Career

 Callwood began her journalism career at her high school, Brantford Collegiate Institute, where she was editor of the school paper.
-She later worked for the Brantford Expositor, as a cub reporter.
+She later worked for the Brantford Expositor as a cub reporter and received 50¢ per week for assorted writing and proofreading assignments.
 During this time, in the midst of World War II, June was earning $7.50 a week, half of which she gave to her mother for rent.
 In 1942, she was offered a job with The Globe and Mail and moved to Toronto.
 She married journalist Trent Frayne two years later, but continued to use her own surname because The Globe and Mail at that time did not employ married women.